hayatasuuu/PythonBeginner/README.md

 # PythonBeginner
-A Notebooks for Python beginner.
+The Notebooks for Python beginner.